Constipation on GLP-1 drugs — what helps and when it improves

 Last reviewed: April 2026Based on 5 clinical trialsEvery claim linked to source

-About 1-2 in 10 people experience constipation on GLP-1 medications.
-It's caused by slower movement through your intestines as the drug slows stomach emptying.
-It usually starts in the first 1-2 weeks, peaks around week 2-4, and improves significantly by week 8-12 as your body adapts.
+About 1–2 in 10 people experience constipation on GLP-1 medications — caused by slower gut movement, typically peaking weeks 2–4 and improving by week 8–12 as your body adapts.

 Is this normal?